BluEntCAD uncovers the top 3 ‘millwork trends’ dominating the construction sector in 2017

 This year people are connecting more with the earthy feel of ‘wood’.
-While last few years customers were more focused on high contrast in modern materials and adding very little natural wood, this year darker colours of woods, stains, and finishes are more prevelant.
+While the last few years customers were more focused on high contrast in modern materials and adding very little natural wood, this year darker colours of woods, stains, and finishes are more prevalent.
 They have been used in many millwork projects at BluEntCAD because of its sleek look and simplistic designs.
-BluEntCAD ensures that they use this with bright walls and neutral colored furniture to add a more warmer vibe to the environment.
+BluEntCAD ensures that they use this with bright walls and neutral colored furniture to add a warmer vibe to the environment.

-Plethora of more compelling ‘material’ choices:
+The plethora of more compelling ‘material’ choices:

 In the past, building materials such as wood and metal have been the most preferred options in both commercial and housing spaces.
 However, now customers have many more preferred choices like granite, marble, laminate and many others depending on the project.
-This trend seems to be gaining popularity and according to BluEntCAD it’s expected to rise even higher in 2018.
+This trend seems to be gaining popularity and according to BluEntCAD, it’s expected to rise even higher in 2018.

 Innovation is key and this is where technology finds its way:

 Technological integration in the millwork industry is not new.
 However, according to BluEntCAD technology has never made it’s presence felt in ways that it has in 2017.
 From LED lights to motion sensors for smart homes in the residential spaces to installing an engineered ceiling containing angulated, walnut slats with secret sensors in office spaces – technology reigns supreme.
-BluEntCAD expects to see many more of these technological integrations as LED lighting is incorporated in cabinetry and shelving units to make the artefacts stand out and tiny lights and sensors are pinned around crown moulding or base boards to build a remarkable number of varied effects.
+BluEntCAD expects to see many more of these technological integrations as LED lighting is incorporated in cabinetry and shelving units to make the artefacts stand out and tiny lights and sensors are pinned around crown moulding or baseboards to build a remarkable number of varied effects.